The following are some favorite quotes, along with their Almost-World counterparts.

 Mark Twain: The human race has only one really effective weapon and that is laughter.

-John Dalston: The human race is ninety-nine percent monkey, genetically speaking.
-That should make you almost-laugh (like this: Eee-eee-eee, ahh-ahh-ahh!).
+John Dalston: The human race shares over ninety-nine percent of its genes with the monkey.
+That should enable you to almost-laugh (like this: Eee-eee-eee, ahh-ahh-ahh!).

 George Bernard Shaw: He who can does — he who cannot, teaches.

-John Dalston: He who can typically delegates to someone slightly less capable — he who cannot, still feels the urge to make recommendations.
+John Dalston: He who can typically delegates to someone slightly less capable, and who has been promoted according to the Peter Principle.

 George Bernard Shaw: Without art, the crudeness of reality would make the world unbearable.